rcshim04/YBSLOrganizer/README.md

 This program relies on a specific spreadsheet format to run.

-Please ensure that the headers match the ones below:
+Please ensure that the headers roughly match the ones below:

    Student List: `[Preferred Surname][Preferred First][Status][Grade][Gender][Student No.][Legal Surname][Legal First][Legal Middle]`